LeanerCloud/AutoSpotting/README.md

 ### Subscriptions ###

-A free low traffic mailing list is available on <https://autospotting.io>, where you can sign up for occasional emails related to the project, mainly related to major changes in the open source code, savings tips or announcements about other tools I've been working on.
+A free low-traffic mailing list is available on <https://autospotting.io>, where you can sign up for occasional emails related to the project, mainly related to major changes in the open source code, savings tips, or announcements about other tools I've been working on.

-Announcements on new Marketplace releases, including comprehensive release notes, upgrade instructions and tips to get the most out of AutoSpotting will be communicated in private to Patreon [subscribers](https://www.patreon.com/cristim/overview).
+Announcements on new Marketplace releases, including the comprehensive release notes, upgrade instructions, and tips to get the most out of AutoSpotting will be communicated in private to Patreon [subscribers](https://www.patreon.com/cristim/overview).